 This is one of the best trout spinning reel options you'll find when it comes to overall value.
 The Piscifun Honor Trout spinning reel comes with a sealed drag system, an anti-twist line roller, and a steady 5.1:1 gear ratio.
 The Piscifun Honor is a smooth reel that's perfect for bait fishing or for casting any variety of commonly-used lures for catching lake trout or fish located in deep mountain streams.

 - One of the most versatile trout spinning reel models

-When it comes to fishing with Shimano reels, anglers have come to expect the same incredibly-smooth action that the brand is known for, no matter what model they’re using.
-The Shimano Sedona FL is easily one of hte best reels for trout fishing you’ll find for less than $100.
-Like other reels made by Shimano for going after smaller fish species, the Sedona FL features a modest 3+1 ball bearing system that somehow manages to out-perform most other options that have double the amount of bearings.
+When it comes to fishing with Shimano reels, anglers have come to expect the same incredibly-smooth action that the brand is known for, no matter what model they're using.
+The Shimano Sedona FL is easily one of the best reels for trout fishing you'll find for less than $100.
+Like other reels made by Shimano for going after smaller fish species, the Sedona FL features a modest 3+1 ball bearing system that somehow manages to outperform most other options that have double the amount of bearings.